robfletcher/strikt/site/src/jbake/content/user-guide/traversing-subjects.md

 Sometimes it's useful to be able to transform an assertion on a subject to an assertion on a property of that subject, or the result of a method call.
 Particularly when using soft assertion blocks.

-Strikt allows for this using the `Assertion.Builder<T>.chain` method.
+Strikt allows for this using the `Assertion.Builder<T>.get` method.

 ## Using _chain_ with lambdas